Brown Rice Protein UK

 Tests have shown that brown rice protein is as effective as whey protein in enabling the taker to gain muscle “The eight-week study demonstrated that taking 1.7 ounces (48 grams) of rice or whey protein daily resulted in similar changes in body composition, muscle strength and recovery”.

-Brown rice protein is a great source of vegan protein and for those looking for an alternative to meat and dairy sources of protein.
+Brown rice protein is a great source of vegan protein and for those looking for an alternative to meat and dairy sources of protein such a whey protein.

 Amino Acid Profile of Rice Protein